maxkingy/Distributed/README.md

 test and the expected results.
 These tests are more general tests, which ensure that each server is properly running and the overall functionality of the project is correct.

 The purpose of the integrated tests is to check that the servers work properly together.
-Each integrated test has been tested using JUnit with mocked responses, requests, sockets, etc., in the src.test.java.weatherService directory, in the various testing classes.
+The functionality of each integrated test has been separately tested using JUnit with mocked responses, requests, sockets, etc., in the src.test.java.weatherService directory, in the various testing classes.
+Each integrated test was run by following the set instructions, and passed.